jostylr/literate-programming/lp.md

 Reacting to "block parsed" should be the "compile block" action.
 This will take in the block data and try to compile it.
 When done, it emits "block compiled:p path".
 If it needs to wait for a block q, it creates a .when that will track "block compiled:q path" where the q path is expanded into an absolute reference based on the path syntax; it should be first checked if the q path is already compiled (if so, just use it).
 It does this for all blocks that it needs to wait for.
 The .when emits a "needed blocks compiled:path" which is then repsponded to by doing the subsitution.
-If there are commands, then we queue up the commands on another .when that will emit "commnds done:path" The commands are executed by emitting "command:namecommand:path:p#" with the data of the block.
+If there are commands, then we queue up the commands on another .when that will emit "commnds done:path" The commands are executed by emitting "command:namecommand:path:p#" with the data of the block and action would be "executing [commandname]".
 Note that the number part is used to distinguish multiple paths.
 This is needed for the listener? .when would track faithfully anyway.
 Each successive command will listen for a "command done:name:path:p#"

 Note that the data in the .when should be all we need to make the substitutions at the end of the commands.
 Need to see how to link the